-Welcome to Healthump's step by step guide on the jumpStart installation process for on-premise Electronic Health Records (EHR) and Practice Management (PM).
+Welcome to Healthjump's step by step guide on the jumpStart installation process for on-premise Electronic Health Records (EHR) and Practice Management (PM).
 We estimate this installation should take between 5-15 minutes.

 To make sure this is a smooth and successful install the IT specialist should ensure the following:

-- The specialist should have administration rights to the target server.
+- Installation users should have installation rights to the target server.

-- Credentials to the EHR / PM database.
+- Have Read-only Credentials to the EHR / PM database.

 Phase 1: Web Form